WW Recipe of the Day: Slow Cooker Yogurt Bundt Cake

 Can you believe I made it in the slow cooker?

-Finding recipes, like this yogurt bundt cake, and little pans that will fit in my slow cooker, has made baking fun again.
+Finding recipes, like this mini yogurt bundt cake, and little pans that will fit in my slow cooker, has made baking fun again.

 I realize that for the past few years I've avoided baking because most recipes make too much for the two of us.